austinfifield/fab-node-express/readme.md

 * where arg3 is energy value
 * where arg4 is cash value

-### open second terminal to feed data from comm.py
 ```
 python3 invoke.py arg1 arg2 arg3
 ```
 ##### arg1 is the 'source' or 'seller'
 ##### arg2 is the value/amount of energy being traded/consumed/produced
 ##### arg3 is the 'destination' or 'buyer'